Your ability to make decisions is key to intentional living

 Why decision-making is crucial

 At its core, intentional living is about steering your life where you want it to go.
 Strong decision-making skills help you create a life that aligns with your values and goals.
 On the flip side, if you struggle to make decisions, you might feel stuck, anxious, and uncertain.
-Imagine being on a road trip without a map—you’d probably end up lost or going in circles.
+Imagine being on a road trip without a map.
+You’d probably end up lost or going in circles (That’s me with a map, but that story’s for another time).

 The consequences of poor decision-making